 Field-hunting tip

-Look in pyrometamorphic rocks country — that is the host setting where ferroindialite typically forms.
+Look in pyrometamorphic rocks country, the host setting where ferroindialite typically forms.
 If you start seeing quartz, feldspar, mullite in float, you are in the right ground.
 Field specimens usually show a hexagonal prisms, massive habit, so train your eye for that shape before scanning the outcrop.